foo123/FILTER.js/readme.md

 Change the dependencies file to include your own selection of filters and plugins for your custom build

 ### Todo
+* make GLSL versions of filters where possible
 * make convolutions/statistics faster [DONE partially]
 * add full support for `Node.js` [DONE]
 * add support for `Parallel Processing` using `Web Workers` and/or `Asynchronous Processing` [DONE]